 College is an amazing time in our lives when we are able to live on our own, make new friends, and try out new things.
 It is a time when all of the money we do have goes towards books, beer, tuition, and living expenses.
-It’s often hard to find a descent paying job as you can’t get a fulltime gig because you don’t have the time for it.
-But what if you could make good extra income on your own schedule?
+It's often hard to find a descent paying job as you can't get a fulltime gig because you don't have the time for it.
+There's was a website called, Nachhilfe who currently offer affordable tuition for students of all ages!
+Or what if you could make good extra income on your own schedule?
 Would you give it a shot?

 1. Start a Niche Blog

 Starting a Niche Blog can be a very rewarding and low cost business to start while in college.
 Find something you are passionate about and start writing and creating content.
 As your audience grows, you'll have the opportunity to start doing affiliate marketing.
 Affiliate marketing is essentially sending referrals or leads to other companies.